TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Working code can be found in the example `05-live-stream`.

-An alternative for simple try and error setups is the usage of the program ``gst-launch-1.0``.
+An alternative to simple trial-and-error setups is the use of the program ``gst-launch-1.0``.
-It enables the creation of pipelines on the commandline, allowing for quick setups.
+This program enables the creation of pipelines on the command line, allowing for quick setups.

 Receiving Images